-The Board has conducted a self-assessment exercise for the year ended 31 March 2015 and will continue to do so annually.
+The Board has conducted a self-assessment exercise for the year ended 31 March 2016 and will continue to do so annually.
 The Board members have reaffirmed their independence wherever appropriate other than as disclosed elsewhere in these financial statements.

-The directors believe that this interim report and financial statements present a fair, balanced and understandable assessment of the Company's position and prospects.
+The directors believe that this interim report and financial statements, taken as a whole, present a fair, balanced and understandable assessment of the Company's position and prospects.